eidorb/aws/README.md

     aws-vault exec root -- npx cdk deploy

-This created a non-interactive IAM user.
-We need to explicitly trust the user to perform CDK deployments.
+This created a non-interactive IAM user that can perform CDK deployments.
 Find the IAM user's ARN:

     aws-vault exec root -- aws iam list-users

 In my case it is `arn:aws:iam::961672313229:user/Account-githubeidorbaws9CA4BAE6-18WS93GLVLV5A`.
-Trust it by using `cdk bootstrap` again:

-    aws-vault exec root -- npx cdk bootstrap \
-      --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess \
-      --trust arn:aws:iam::961672313229:user/Account-githubeidorbaws9CA4BAE6-18WS93GLVLV5A

 Create an access key for this user:

     aws-vault exec root -- aws iam create-access-key --user-name Account-githubeidorbaws9CA4BAE6-18WS93GLVLV5A